actions-marketplace-validations/MichaelMelena_remove-artifacts/README.md

-# MichaelMelena/delete-artifacts@v1
+# MichaelMelena/remove-artifacts@v1
-deletes artifacts in repository
+removes artifacts in repository

 # Inputs & Outputs
 Thhis action by default uses the repository from which it was called.
 You can provide your own token in order to access other repositories than the one which triggered the workflow.